 The five biggest challenges with multiple lab punchout catalogs

-Lab punchout catalogs help when labs rely on a small number of suppliers.
-As supplier diversity increases, they often introduce new problems:
+Punchout catalogs work best when labs rely on a small number of strategic suppliers.
+Once supplier count grows, those same punchouts often introduce new problems:

 - Complex integrations → Every punchout catalog requires IT setup, testing, and maintenance.